w3c/opentrack-cg/spec/disciplines/README.md

 # Athletics Disciplines

 List of codes (identifiers) for athletics events.
+These will be described using the [Sports Discipline vocabulary](../competition/#sports-discipline).

 - [Athletics Disciplines](#athletics-disciplines)
   * [Races](#races)